monocurl/quarve_book/src/state.md

 Signals are simply values that change over time.
 Moreover, receivers can get notified after the value is updated.
-Note that `Signal` is a trait, and its value is the associated type Target.
+Note that `Signal` is a trait, and its value takes the associated type Target.

 For instance, quarve provides `clock_signal` function that is simply a signal that continuously increases with time.
 Here's an example of